 Low birthweight is when a baby is born weighing less than 5 pounds, 8 ounces.
 Some babies with low birthweight are healthy, even though they’re small.
-But being low birthweight can cause serious health problems for some babies.
-A baby with low birthweight may have trouble eating, gaining weight and fighting off infections.
-Some low-birthweight babies may have long-term health problems, too.
+But having a low weight at birth can cause serious health problems for some babies.
+A baby who is very small at birth may have trouble eating, gaining weight and fighting off infections.
+Some may have long-term health problems, too.
 About 1 in 12 babies (about 8 percent) in the United States is born with low birthweight.

-What causes a baby to be born with low birthweight?
+What causes a baby to have a low birthweight?

-- Fetal growth restriction (also called FGR, growth-restricted, small for gestational age, SGA and small for date).
-This means a baby doesn’t gain the weight she should before birth.
-Some growth-restricted babies may have low birthweight simply because their parents are small.
-Others may have low birthweight because something slowed or stopped their growth in the womb.
+- Fetal growth restriction (also called intrauterine growth restriction or small for gestational age).
+This means a baby doesn’t gain the weight they should before birth.
+Some babies may have low birthweight simply because their parents are small.
+Others may have low birthweight because something slowed or stopped their growth during pregnancy.
 Your health care provider measures your belly and uses ultrasound to help track your baby’s growth during pregnancy.
-Ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.
-If your provider thinks your baby is growth-restricted, you may get ultrasounds more often (every 2 to 4 weeks) to track your baby’s growth.
-Your provider also may do other tests like heart rate monitoring and tests to check for infections.
-In some cases, treating health conditions in the mom during pregnancy can help improve a baby’s growth.
+Ultrasound uses sound waves and a computer screen to show a picture of your baby while you’re pregnant.

 Are you at risk of having a low-birthweight baby?

-We know some things may make you more likely than others to have a low-birthweight baby.
+Some things may make you more likely than others to have a low-birthweight baby.
 These are called risk factors.
-Having a risk factor doesn’t mean for sure that you’ll have a low-birthweight baby.
-But it may increase your chances.
-Because many premature babies are born with low birthweight, many risk factors for preterm labor and premature birth are the same as for having a low-birthweight baby.
-Talk to your health care provider about what you can do to help reduce your risk.
+Having a risk factor doesn’t mean you’ll definitely have a low-birthweight baby, but it may increase your chances.
+Talk with your health care provider about what you can do to reduce your risk.

 Medical risk factors for having a low-birthweight baby